eerath/finalproject_is601/README.md

 # errors.
 Code will rarely work on the "first try", so being able to use
 # testing, read error codes (or pytest failures!), and have patience
 # are invaluable skills.
+# 3. It is critical to stay organized when developing an application.
+# Keep track of git logs, implement testing for new additions right away,
+# and detail a changelog of everything you worked on/are working on/plan
+# to work on next.
+Applications are made of many files and layers, so
+# staying organized with clearly written code and comments is key!
 #
 # Thank you for everything, Professor!
 #